 Passports are optional for this Caribbean island that’s filled with friendly Spanish speakers to help you with your new language.
 Many Puerto Ricans learn English in school, so the locals may be able to help you if you get stuck.
 Enjoy the culture, food, dance, music, art, and breathtaking views.

+By now you’re ready to take off and explore all that the Spanish culture has to offer.
 Want to work on your Spanish-speaking skills without leaving home?
 Find a Spanish language tutor in your area!

 Jackie A. is an acting, English, French, and Spanish instructor in Essington, PA.
 She taught English as she studied abroad in Geneva, Switzerland and is an active member of her local improv troupe.
 Learn more about Jackie here!